FelixFat/program_problems/README.md

 # C# Programming Tasks

 These are some of the tasks that were solved in the process of learning the C # language.
 They were taken from [Timus Online Judge](https://acm.timus.ru/).
-Also presented is the task of working with lists (See example of DLL below:).
+Also presented is the task of working with lists (See example of DLL below).

 Links to tasks:
 * [Task 1025](https://acm.timus.ru/problem.aspx?space=1&num=1025)